KILTprotocol/docs/docs/concepts/02_Credentials/02_ctypes.md

 ## Nested CTypes

-A Nested CType is a hierarchical composite schema that includes other simpler CTypes as substructures.
-The Nested CType references the included sub-CTypes.
+A Nested CType is a hierarchical composite schema that includes and references other CTypes as substructures.
 For example, a company could use a Nested CType that includes the required credentials, qualifications, health and safety certs, etc of its current employees.
 When verifying a Nested CType, the sub-CTypes need to be available.

 ### Referencing